Memoirs of a young 1970s Mountain Climber

 Well, as you can imagine this got their attention.
 They were completely enthralled, especially the teacher; who for some reason seemed to have a slight suspicion I was making the whole lot of it up.
 To tell the truth, back then I had no idea where Mount Everest was and only mentioned the name because our parents had told us about Sir Edmund Hillary’s famous climb.
 I also had no idea just how high it really was, or impossible for two adults, a pair of young children and a long deceased grandfather to climb in such a short time frame.

-Finally threatened with the choice of either coming clean or having the teacher ring my parents for confirmation of the climb, I confessed to have made eye while thing up.
-Despite receiving a couple of swats on my the palm of my hand with a wooden ruler for telling lies, it was a relief to have such a weight off my shoulders.
+Finally threatened with the choice of either coming clean or having the teacher ring my parents for confirmation of the climb, I confessed to have made the whole thing up.
+Despite receiving a couple of swats on the palm of my hand with a wooden ruler for telling lies, it was a relief to have such a weight off my shoulders.

 The teacher kindly smoothed it over with the rest of the class and even gave me a good mark on my essay for being so imaginative.
 However, prudence inspired me to tear up and throw away the essay before my parents could read it.
 Some how I doubted they would have seen the funny side.
 In hindsight I should have kept a copy of it.